junxit/us-congress-bills-110/metadata.md

 - 2008-09-18 — Introduced in Senate
 - 2008-09-18 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S9039)
+- 2008-09-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S9876-9877)
+- 2008-09-26 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S9876-9877)
+- 2008-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S9876-9877)
+- 2008-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S9876-9877)